CoderPrateek971/SmartSpot/README.md

 ## 📌 Conclusion

 SmartSpot provides a scalable and efficient parking management system by combining real-time data, automation, and a user-friendly interface.
-It reduces parking search time, improves user convenience, and enhances operational efficiency for administrators.
+It reduces parking search time and improves operational efficiency.

 ---